Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

     satisfaction, whilst also maintaining integrity.~~

-    Further information acquired states the current UART speed is 1Mbit (set to 115200), and cannot be increased.
+    Further information acquired states the current UART speed is 1Mbit (set to 115200), and (apparently) cannot be increased.

+    NOTE: Awaiting more details about the chip to ascertain if other data channels exist.

 ## Firmware delivery